Review by Gregg B

 This seamless integration of the interface and doing away with the usual on-screen fluff helps tremendously in keeping the cinematic feel of the game — it’s refreshing, elegant and aesthetically pleasing.
 The replacement of the humble point and click controls is a bold move too and one that hints at a team trying to shake off the fusty traditions of a dying genre; trying to make an adventure game that’s more accessible and one that could work on a console.
 Unfortunately, the utility and implementation of both of these changes — changes made with the best of intentions — left me cold.
 Manny handles like a bar of soap slipping and sliding off of the environment unpredictably.
 The problem is that obstacles don’t stop Manny, they just redirect him, so hitting a doorway or staircase at the wrong angle or clipping a piece of furniture often sends him running off in some other direction.
 The bar area of Casino Calavera felt like a mini room-escape game at times thanks to all the tables and chairs everywhere as well as the unhelpfully low (but rather cool) camera angle.
 Turning, too, is a slow and irksome task somewhat alleviated by pressing the run key or switching from character to camera-relative control, but doing that only makes directional movement a massive pain in arse.
 I’ve used these control systems before in other games circa ‘98 and aside from the camera-relative issue of walking on to one screen and immediately leaving it because of the camera angle switching, I’ve had few problems with them, if any.

 Exploring the environment with Manny only being able to recognise certain things when he’s in close proximity to them — as opposed to sweeping the screen with a mouse pointer — is a very neat idea.
-Unfortunately, getting Manny to look in the right direction, specifically at the right object or person, can be a hit and miss affair, a problem only exasperated when the camera is some distance away and his head movements become minuscule.
-On a couple of occasions me and Hailey attempted certain solutions and were given the usual ‘that doesn’t work’ sort of remark only to find an hour or so later, after consulting a walkthrough, that our solution was indeed correct but Manny had simply been looking at something else when we hit the use key.
+Unfortunately, getting Manny to look in the right direction, specifically at the right object or person, can be a hit and miss affair, a problem only exacerbated when the camera is some distance away and his head movements become minuscule.
+On a couple of occasions Hailey and I attempted certain solutions and were given the usual ‘that doesn’t work’ sort of remark only to find an hour or so later, after consulting a walkthrough, that our solution was indeed correct but Manny had simply been looking at something else when we hit the use key.
 It’s one thing to be stuck for long periods of time not knowing what you’ve got to do to progress, but another thing to try the correct solution and it simply not register because of an inept interface.
 Very annoying.